 d) Rapid cooling of magma at a shallow depth

 Explanation: Plutonic rocks are formed by slow cooling of magma at considerable depth.
-Volcanic rocks are formed near surface of Earth by rapid cooling of magma.
-Hypabyssal rocks are formed at quick rate of cooling of magma at considerably shallow depths.
+Volcanic rocks are formed near the surface of Earth by rapid cooling of magma.
+Hypabyssal rocks are formed at a quick rate of cooling of magma at considerably shallow depths.

 5. What is a sedimentary deposit?